selwynpolit/d9book/book/drush.md

 $uid = 1;
 $result = db_query('SELECT n.nid, n.title, n.created
 FROM {node} n WHERE n.uid = :uid', array(':uid' => $uid));
-// Result is returned as a iterable object that returns a stdClass object on each iteration foreach ($result as $record) {
+// Result is returned as an iterable object that returns a stdClass object on each iteration foreach ($result as $record) {
   // Perform operations on $record->title, etc. here.
   // in this example the available data would be mapped to object properties: